Hospital training requirements

 RACGP’s mandatory hospital rotations

-In addition to completing mandatory rotations in medicine, surgery and emergency medicine, RACGP requires you to complete a minimum of three rotations of your choice relevant to general practice.
+In addition to completing mandatory rotations in medicine, surgery and emergency medicine, RACGP requires you to complete a minimum of three rotations relevant to general practice.
 You also need to meet the paediatric requirement, as outlined below.
 If the paediatric requirement is met by a paediatric term, this can be one of your three required additional rotations.
 If it is met or partly met by emergency rotations, these rotations can contribute to both the emergency and the paediatric requirements.

 Your three elective rotations may be in: